 A Novel for 2018’s Moribund American Dream

-‘Lawn Boy’ author Jonathan Evison on the changed meaning of the Dream, and how literature should reckon with it
+"Lawn Boy" author Jonathan Evison on the changed meaning of America, and how literature should reckon with it

 Electric Lit relies on contributions from our readers to help make literature more exciting, relevant, and inclusive.
 Please support our work by becoming a member today, or making a one-time donation here.

 Jonathan Evison may be a bestselling author now, but he was broke for most of his life.
 At the age of twelve, he started working odd jobs and continued to do so until his first novel was published in 2008 at the age of 40.
 In the decade since, he has written five emotionally resonant and quirky funny novels.

 His latest book, Lawn Boy, follows Mike Muñoz, a young, struggling landscaper who grew up on a reservation and now works as hired help in a wealthy neighborhood near Seattle.
 The book uses the struggles to the working class poor to ask whether the American Dream that we know and cling to is still attainable today.

 I spoke with the author about how the meaning of the Dream has changed, and how literature can reckon with the shift.